topdev3046/Laravel-ElasticSearch-Intranet/readme.md

-# Neptun project with Elastic Search inside
+# Intranet project with Elastic Search integrated

 Powered by Elastic Search for Laravel
 Multi Search enabled